 We feel that the overall comfort of a pair of mountain bike shorts is one of their more important attributes.
 While comfort is somewhat subjective, there are some factors that go into this assessment, things like ventilation, feel of the fabric, overall fit, and chamois liner (if included), all affect the comfort of the shorts.
 Some of the shorts we tested come with an included chamois liner, while others are intended to be worn over your own.
-Chamois liners are not created equal and many people have specific preferences when it comes to this very personal piece of riding kit, some don't want their shorts to come with one, while others feel that an included chamois is an added value to a pair of baggy shorts.
-Since our test shorts were split on this, those shorts that didn't come with a liner were not scored lower than those that did.
-For shorts that did include a chamois liner, we did test it and provided our opinion on the comfort and quality for each.
+Chamois liners are not created equal and many people have specific preferences when it comes to this very personal piece of a riding kit, some don't want their shorts to come with one, while others feel that an included chamois is an added value to a pair of baggy shorts.
+Shorts that do not come with a liner are not scored lower than those that did.
+For shorts that do include a chamois liner, we did test it and provided our opinion on the comfort and quality of each.

 We rode in varied temperatures and took note of each shorts' ventilation, specifically about sweat management.
 This includes vents of any kind and how well they work, as well as the materials and their ability to breathe, wick sweat, and dry quickly.
 In addition to maintaining good ventilation, comfortable shorts are generally made of high-quality fabrics that also feel good against the skin.
 Throughout a ride and thousands of pedal strokes, rougher materials may cause discomfort or abrasion, while softer and lighter materials go unnoticed.
 In general, we find that the best mountain biking shorts are the ones you forget that you're wearing.

 Fit and Pedal Friendliness